isomerpages/sportsg-corp/_about-us/Management/Board Members.md

 The Ministry of Culture, Community and Youth has appointed the following members from the public, private and people sectors to the Sport Singapore Board for a period of three years from October 2020 to September 2023.

 Chairman Mr Kon Yin Tong
-Managing Partner, Foo Kon Tan LLP;
+Managing Partner, Foo Kon Tan LLP

 #### **Board Members**